kaizencycle/Kaizen-OS/docs/CIVIC_MOUNT_INTEGRATION.md

 app.include_router(civic_mount_router)
 ```

-### 2. Civic OS Integration
+### 2. Kaizen OS Integration

-The Independence Manifest is available at `/docs/INDEPENDENCE_MANIFEST.md` and declares Civic OS sovereignty from any single LLM provider.
+The Independence Manifest is available at `/docs/INDEPENDENCE_MANIFEST.md` and declares Kaizen OS sovereignty from any single LLM provider.

 ### 3. Cross-LLM Continuity

 Any LLM can now:
 1. Call `/api/civic/mount` to retrieve manifests
 2. Verify the GI signature for integrity
-3. Parse the manifests to reconstruct Civic OS context
+3. Parse the manifests to reconstruct Kaizen OS context
 4. Operate as a verified node in the Civic AI Collective

 ## Security Considerations